Dyslexia treatment with colour tinted glasses.

 His mother took him to have his eyes tested but at first no abnormality was found.
 At school he underachieved and his teachers fogged his parents off with excuses such as he may be a late developer.Tom’s Story – 2 and 3 can be seen on our video page.

-Coloured Lenses – The Solution for Visual Stress
+Coloured Lenses – The Treatment for Visual Stress

 Scientific research has shown that a specific and individual colour, worn as precision tinted lenses, will relieve the symptoms of Visual Stress and allow more fluent, efficient and comfortable reading.